codatio/codat-docs/blog/260101-service-email-coming-soon.md

 ---
-title: "Customer emails: early access"
+title: "Service emails - early access"
 date: "2024-07-16"
 tags: ["Product", "Update"]
 authors: ajacksoncodat
 ---

+We'll soon be launching our new service email feature.
+Automatically inform your customers when they need to reconnect their integration, their banking connection is due to expire, and more.

-We are launching service emails to inform your customers about the state of their data connection on your behalf.
-You can opt in early to benefit from this functionality.
+**You can opt in early to benefit from this functionality.**

 <!--truncate-->